kwame-mintah/aws-lambda-model-training/README.md

 ## GitHub Action (CI/CD)

-The GitHub Action "🚀 Push Docker image to AWS ECR" will checkout the repository and push a docker image to the chosen AWS ECR using
+The GitHub Action "🚀 Push Docker image to AWS ECR" will check out the repository and push a docker image to the chosen AWS ECR using
 [configure-aws-credentials](https://github.com/aws-actions/configure-aws-credentials/tree/v4.0.1/) action.
 The following repository secrets need to be set:

 | Secret             | Description                  |